AndrejaCH/AndrejaCH/README.md

 ### Hi there 👋

-This is Andreja!
 Thank you for visiting my GitHub page.

 ### A bit about me ...
 - Data analyst with a background in business management, marketing, and culinary